They are Tyrone Piper from Bere Alston and Suzanne Manuell from Cornwall.

 There were many people who told me not to leave but if I had a contract I

 would not have gone.
-For example, in Buenos Aires some singers asked me
+For example, in Buenos Aires some singers asked me how

-you can send it to me.”
+can send it to me.”
 No, it doesn’t work like that.

 The concert ended with “Aurora” by Hector Panizza, the